Qu4tro/git-bookmark/README.md

 - [docopts (Latest Python release)](https://github.com/docopt/docopts)

 You'll need to install them on your own, unless you use a recommended method for installation.
-You should be able to just install `docopts` with:
+You should be able to install `docopts` with:
 ```
    pip install docopts
 ```